-Called ‘performance crimes’ by Ray Surette, a Professor in the Department of Criminal Justice at the University of Central Florida, the lure of a huge audience and the opportunity to gain instant feedback through ‘likes’, comments and shares is just too much of an attraction for some people.
-Surette notes two types of performance crimes, one where those involved know they are being recorded and are performing for the camera and two where those involved don’t know they are being recorded, they have not given their consent and their actions and behaviour or what is happening to them is being captured and broadcast whether they like it or not.
+Called ‘performance crimes’ by Ray Surette, a Professor in the Department of Criminal Justice at the University of Central Florida, the lure of a huge audience and the opportunity to gain instant feedback through ‘likes’, comments, and shares are just too much of an attraction for some people.
+Surette notes two types of performance crimes, one where those involved know they are being recorded and are performing for the camera and two where those involved don’t know they are being recorded, they have not given their consent and their actions and behavior or what is happening to them is being captured and broadcast whether they like it or not.

-He links the desire to broadcast to the world and have viral attention to the celebrity culture and highlights people’s pre and post crime confessions on Facebook as being linked to this culture.
-Such activity of course does leave a digital trail for police to follow and most often secures a conviction when the person themselves have provided a public confession with full details of their crime available for all to see.
+He links the desire to broadcast to the world and have viral attention to the celebrity culture and highlights people’s pre and post-crime confessions on Facebook as being linked to this culture.
+Such activity, of course, does leave a digital trail for police to follow and most often secures a conviction when the person themselves have provided a public confession with full details of their crime available for all to see.

 Confessing To Murder On Facebook

 In September 2016 a father from North Carolina used Facebook Live to confess to the shooting of his ex-wife and young son.
 “I loved my wife, but she deserved what she had coming” Earl Valentine tells the camera in a shaky and dark live stream video.
-His ex-wife, who had a restraining order against Valentine, survived the attack but their son died in hospital shortly afterwards.
-After telling the world via Facebook what he had done and why, ensuring they knew he had no remorse, he spoke with police detectives before leaving for Columbia, South Carolina where he took his own life by shooting himself in a motel room.
+His ex-wife, who had a restraining order against Valentine, survived the attack but their son died in hospital shortly afterward.
+After telling the world via Facebook what he had done and why ensuring they knew he had no remorse, he spoke with police detectives before leaving for Columbia, South Carolina where he took his own life by shooting himself in a motel room.

-In British Columbia, Canada a year earlier another father utilized Facebook’s online reach to confess to the murder of his wife, daughter and sister. ““I have done some of the worst things I could have ever imagined a person doing.
+In British Columbia, Canada a year earlier another father utilized Facebook’s online reach to confess to the murder of his wife, daughter, and sister.
+“I have done some of the worst things I could have ever imagined a person doing.
 First, to do with my dear, sweet, loving daughter Emily…” he wrote in a Facebook post on 7 May 2015 before going on to explain how he killed his daughter to free her from the crippling migraines that were making her depressed.

-Randy Janzen wrote that he killed his wife to save her from the pain of her daughter’s death and took his sisters life so she did not have to live with the shame of what he had done.
+Randy Janzen wrote that he killed his wife to save her from the pain of her daughter’s death and took his sister’s life so she did not have to live with the shame of what he had done.
 After posting his confession as a status update, complete with emoticons and signed “Daddio”, Janzen set his house on fire and pointed a long-barrel gun at himself.
 When the coroners’ report was released it was discovered he most likely murdered his daughter and his wife 10 days before he confessed online and his sister two days beforehand, setting his house on fire and then killing himself within hours of posting his confession.

 In recent years we have seen an increasing number of criminals, including murderers, use Facebook as their personal platform to tell the world of the dark twisted acts they have just carried out.
 ‘Chilling Social Media Confessions To Murder‘ is a list available on ListVerse, along with a disturbing list of ‘Murderers Who Posted Their Kills On Facebook‘ on ThoughtCatalog.

-In our modern age, the ability to share our lives with friends and family from anywhere in the world at the click of a button whether on a desktop computer or out and about on your mobile, is indeed a marvel in technology.
-What comes with the ability to share everything and anything, tag friends and highlight photos and events on their ‘walls’, is the opportunity to use such features for bullying, for deception and for making the lives of a chosen victim a complete and utter misery.
-While the news has been populated with many stories of school children being bullied by so called friends over Facebook, what has not made the news as often is the extreme cases, where Facebook has been used to lure an individual into a trap and a trap in which they do not emerge alive.
+In our modern age, the ability to share our lives with friends and family from anywhere in the world at the click of a button whether on a desktop computer or out and about on your mobile is indeed a marvel in technology.
+What comes with the ability to share everything and anything, tag friends, and highlight photos and events on their ‘walls’, is the opportunity to use such features for bullying, for deception, and for making the lives of a chosen victim a complete and utter misery.
+While the news has been populated with many stories of school children being bullied by so-called friends over Facebook, what has not made the news as often is the extreme cases, where Facebook has been used to lure an individual into a trap and a trap in which they do not emerge alive.

-On Boxing Day in 2011, Bushby turned up at Katie’s sister’s house where she was babysitting and stabbed her 23 times.
+On Boxing Day in 2011, Bushby turned up at Katie’s sister’s house where she was babysitting, and stabbed her 23 times.
 Katie was left to die alone on the kitchen floor where she was found by her 3 and 4-year-old nephew and niece the following morning.
 This was a horrific crime on an innocent young girl.
 Bushby had told Katie to keep their blossoming relationship secret which she duly did, no doubt wishing to see where it went before announcing it to her friends.
 Friends and family were aware of a boy on the scene but didn’t know his name.

 When talking with friends and family after the murder and looking at Katie’s social media activity, police quickly found out about Bushby and began looking at him more closely.
 When questioned about her murder he claimed ‘Dan Tress’ had killed Katie, a person who did not exist and was one of the created personas Bushby had made up to trick Katie on Facebook.
 When police determined that these friends he was referring to who ‘knew Katie and were probably involved in her murder’ were in fact figments of his own imagination brought to life via fake Facebook accounts, they began to treat him as a suspect in her murder.